OrionStarGIT/EnglishDoc/content/docs/kyma/master/apk-development/docs/06-Navigation.md

 </div>

-## Calculate path distance in Cruise mode
+## Calculate path distance following the route
 Method name: getNaviPathInfo

-Method description: Calculate the path distance between two points, only support robot in cruise mode.
-And both points must in the cruise line.
+Method description: To calculate the path distance between two points under the route navigation mode.
+Both of the points must in the cruise line.

 Calling method: